opensvc/docs.opensvc.com/source/agent.service.provisioning.rst

 Introduction
 ============

-A service handle resources activation and desactivation: disk, volumes groups, filesystems for example.
-Upon creation of a service, the resources may or may not already exist.
-In the later case, the service can provision them, in other words the service can allocate disks and ip address, create volume groups and logical volume, format filesystems, create containers, pull docker images.
+Services and volumes objecs handle resources activation and desactivation: disk, volumes groups, filesystems for example.
+Upon creation, the resources may or may not already exist.
+In the later case, the object can provision them, in other words the object can allocate disks and ip address, create volume groups and logical volume, format filesystems, create containers, pull docker images.

 This section describes: